upkie/upkie/README.md

 $ ./start_simulation.sh
 ```

 Let's assume we did that.
 Now there are two ways we can run an agent: the [PyPI](#pypi) way and the [Bazel](#bazel).
-The former is better for prototyping while the latter is better for sharing code with other Upkie users.
+PyPI is better for prototyping while Bazel is better for sharing code with other Upkie's.

 ### PyPI

 The PyPI way allows us to control Upkie from standalone Python scripts.
-It is better for rapid prototyping, *e.g.* to modify things directly on the robot.
+It is better for rapid prototyping, for example to edit and retry scripts directly on the robot.

 #### Installation